 Africa’s eighth largest lake is shared by two of our region’s countries, the Democratic Republic of Congo and Rwanda.
 Every four to six years, there’s a natural phenomenon that makes Lake Kivu change colour.
 Scientists think it might be caused by a phytoplankton boom or high surface water temperatures.
 Either way the water becomes turquoise and would have you think you’re on a tropic island in the Caribbean.

-HINT: At the Mega Trek there will be a unique opportunity to make a complete loop of Lake Kivu.
+HINT: Lake Kivu Offbeat is an opportunity to make a complete loop of Lake Kivu.

 3. Lake Burera